-088D BALLET IV
+088D\ BALLET IV

-Recommended Preparation: ES 088C 3 hours lecture/laboratory
+Recommended Preparation: ES 088C

 Designed to introduce and develop movement principles and skills necessary for the study of classical ballet.
 Includes ballet terminology, use of "turnout" position of feet and legs, alignment of spine, and placement of weight at the barre, in center floor and traveling patterns.
 Emphasizes enjoyment of dance as a form of exercise.
 Instruction at the advanced level.